taibaik/SCALABLE-WORKSHOP1/ride-service/README.md

 ---

 ## 📘 Project Overview

-This project is a proof-of-concept **ride-sharing platform** built using **FastAPI**, designed following microservice principles.
-Each component is independently containerized with **Docker** and communicates over RESTful APIs.
-The project demonstrates scalability, service separation, and optimized performance using **Redis caching**.
+RideNow is a scalable microservices project that implements the core backend functionality of a ride-hailing application using FastAPI.
+The system is composed of two independent services:
+-	User Service: Manages user-related operations, including registration and data management.
+Each user is assigned a unique identifier upon registration.
+-	Ride Service: Handles ride requests and manages the status of each ride throughout its lifecycle.
+These services form the foundational backend of our ride-sharing application, developed with a focus on scalability, modularity, and maintainability.
+Performance is optimized using Redis caching, with each component fully containerized with Docker and communicating over RESTful APIs.

 ---